Uzair05/Pneumonia_Chest_X-Ray/README.md

 ## Objective

 I want to try creating a CNN project to detect pneumonia from chest xrays.
-I will be implementing transfer learning using tensorflow==2.7
+I will be implementing transfer learning using tensorflow-gpu==2.4.1 (installed using conda)

 ## Credits